d3christ/spanwiki/wiki/manual/preprocess09.md

 # Quick Reference

-Here is a basic preprocessing script to work with: [http://www-psych.stanford.edu/~span/Scripts/process preprocess]
+Here is a basic preprocessing script to work with: [Insert linked script]

 In order to tailor the script to your dataset, you need to change three things: